LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

   });
   ```

-  There is a ball that can be interacted with using a physics script and a dynamic body. there is a plane that is hidden to keep the ball from falling through the floor.
+  There is a ball that can be interacted with using a physics library and a setting the ball to a dynamic body. there is a plane that is hidden to keep the ball from falling through the floor.
   ![](Assets/gifs/ball_physics.gif)

  Animations:

 The humans move around the scene using a path script there are 3 points positioned on the path.